microsoft/WindowsAppSDK/specs/packagemanager/PackageManagement.md

 * IsReady -- Is a package ready for use?
 * EnsureIsReady -- Is a package ready for use and, if not, make it so
-* IsPendingRegistration -- Is there an update waiting to install?
+* IsPackageRegistrationPending -- Is there an update waiting to install?
 * PackageSets -- Batch operations
+* PackageRuntimeManager -- Batch operations for use at runtime via Dynamic Dependencies
 * Usability -- Quality-of-Life enhancements

 ## 3.1.
 API Structure